 - are under extreme stress

-- take some prescription or over-the-counter medications (especially aspirin)
+- take over-the-counter medications (especially aspirin)

 If you have symptoms of labyrinthitis, you should make an appointment to see your doctor to determine the cause.